Paan Singh Tomar

-Paan Singh Tomar (1 January 1932 — 1 October 1981) was an Indian soldier, athlete, and later, Baaghi (rebel/outlaw).
+Subedar Paan Singh Tomar (1 January 1932 – 1 October 1981) was an Indian soldier, athlete, and rebel (Baaghi).

 He served in the Indian Army, where his talent for running was discovered.
 He was a seven-time national steeplechase champion in the 1950s and 1960s, and represented India at the 1958 Asian Games.
 After a premature retirement from the army, Tomar returned to his native village.
-He later gained notoriety as a rebel of Chambal Valley, when he resorted to violence after a land feud there.
+He later gained notoriety as a Daku of Chambal Valley, when he resorted to violence after a land feud there.
 In late 1981, Tomar was killed in a police encounter, in a village of Bhind district in Madhya Pradesh.

 Early life

 Paan Singh Tomar was born in the small village of Bhidosa, near Porsa, in a Hindu Rajput family, living on banks of the Chambal River, in the erstwhile Tonwarghar district of the princely state of Gwalior, under the rule of the British Raj in India.
 Tomar's father was Eashwari Singh Tomar, whose younger brother Dayaram Singh Tomar went on to sire a branch of the Tomar family that owns most of the fertile agricultural land in and around the Bhidosa area.
 Tomar would later go on to murder Babbu Singh Tomar, his nephew and Dayaram Singh Tomar's grandson, in 1977 following a shady land dispute in which Tomar was cheated out of land.